ben16w/minui-portmaster/README.md

 ## Supported Platforms

-PortMaster is designed and tested for the following platforms:
+MinUI PortMaster is designed and tested for the following platforms:

 - `tg5040`: Trimui Brick (formerly `tg3040`), Trimui Smart Pro

+## Disclaimer

+This project is not officially supported by PortMaster.
+Please do **not** report issues related to MinUI PortMaster to the official PortMaster project or its maintainers.
+If you encounter any issues, please refer to the [Troubleshooting](#troubleshooting) section.

 ## Installation